futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.0.1 =
+* Improvement: Autoptimize now also tries to purge WP Engine cache when AO’s cache is cleared
+* Improvement: for AMP pages (which are pretty optimized anyway) Autoptimize will not optimize to avoid issues with "inline & defer" and with AO adding attributes to link-tags that are not allowed in the subset of HTML that AMP is
+* Improvements to the page cache purging mechanism (refactoring to better hook into WordPress actions)
+* Improvement: Re-enable functionality to move non-aggregated JS  if “also aggregate inline JS” is active
+* Bugfix: Better support for renamed wp-content directories
+* Bugfix: Multiple fixes for late-injected CSS/ JS (changes in those files not being picked up, fonts or background images not beind CDN’ed, …)
+* Misc. other fixes & improvements, go read [the commit-log on GitHub](https://github.com/futtta/autoptimize/commits/master) if you’re that curious
+* Tested & confirmed working with WordPress 4.5 (beta 1)

 = 2.0.0 =
 * On average 30% faster minification (more info [in this blogpost](http://blog.futtta.be/2015/12/22/making-autoptimize-faster/))!